 Basic net income attributable to common stockholders per share is computed by dividing net income attributable to common stockholders by the weighted average number of common shares outstanding for the period.
 Diluted net income attributable to common stockholders per share includes the potential dilution that could occur if securities or other contracts to issue common stock were exercised or converted into common stock.
-The Company issued 10,292 restricted shares at a price of \$11.66 during the three months ended June 30, 2008 and 344,117 restricted shares at prices ranging from \$7.48 to \$8.57 during the three months ended December 31, 2008, of which no shares have been included the calculation of diluted income per share due to the significant difference between the issuance price and the average market price for the period in which they have been outstanding.
-The Company has also not included the following stock options in our calculation of diluted income per share because the option exercise prices were greater than the average market prices for the applicable periods or the unrecognized compensation expense under FAS 123(R), for in the money options, is greater than the difference between the market price and the exercise price:
+The Company has 10,292 restricted shares outstanding at a price of \$11.66 issued during the three months ended June 30, 2008, 316,917 restricted shares outstanding at prices ranging from \$7.48 to \$8.57 issued during the three months ended December 31, 2008 and 21,236 restricted shares outstanding at a price of \$8.55 issued during the three months ended December 31, 2008 and 21,236 restricted shares outstanding at a price of \$8.55 issued during the three months ended December 31, 2008 and 21,236 restricted shares outstanding at a price of \$8.55 issued during the three months ended June 30, 2009 of which only 92,439 and 60,187 shares have been included in the calculation of diluted income per share for the three and nine months ended June 30, 2009, respectively, due to the significant difference between the issuance price and the average market price for the period in which they have been outstanding.
+The Company has also excluded the following stock options in our calculation of diluted income per share because the option exercise prices were greater than the average market prices for the applicable period: